STORDIS/orca_backend/readme.md

         python manage.py runserver

 ## APIs
+When not using [orca_ui](https://github.com/STORDIS/orca_ui), APIs from orca_backend can also be used.
 Under orca_backend/network there are python modules for configuration.
 API can be directly used from browser with django rest framework's web interface.
 URLs are available under network/urls.py.\
 e.g. \
 - http://localhost:8000/interfaces?mgt_ip=10.10.130.210